-The free-stream velocity (U) for the two simulations, APG1 and SEP, is shown in figure 4, together with the skin friction (C_f) .
-As seen from the figure, a small change in the free-stream velocity has a great impact on the skin friction.
+The freestream velocity (U) for the two simulations, APG1 and SEP, are shown in figure 3, together with the skin friction $(C_f)$ .
+As seen from the figure, a small change in the freestream velocity has a great impact on the skin friction.
 A number of simulations were performed to obtain a boundary layer with a wall shear stress as close to zero as possible.
-These two simulations are the ones where we obtained u{τ} closest to zero, and were therefore continued for a long time to obtain good statistics.
+These two simulations are the ones where we obtained $u{\tau}$ closest to zero, and were therefore continued for a long time to get good statistics.
+The resolution was discussed in section 3.1, and the conclusion was that both simulations can be considered well resolved.

 Even if the boundary condition (U) is almost the same for the two simulations, the resulting boundary layers contain very different flows.
 In APG1 the boundary layer is subject to a strong APG, but is everywhere attached.
 In SEP the boundary layer is separated for a large portion of the computational domain.
-The resulting normal velocity at the free-stream boundary (V) is shown for the two cases in figure 5.
+The resulting normal velocity at the freestream boundary (V) is shown for the two cases in figure 4.